RDW213/PgSQL-in-Python---Demo/README.md

 # PgSQL-in-Python---Demo

+The Python codes aims to make a demonstartion on folling tasks :

-Create a relational database containing at least three tables
+Create a relational database containing three tables

 Populate the database using the INSERT command